ianhaggerty/backbone-sails/docs/0.1/reference/Configuration.md

 })
 ```

-## Configuration Option's
+## Configuration Options

-All the additional Backbone.Sails configuration option's are referenced here.
+All the Backbone.Sails configuration options are referenced here.

 _The **@level** tag indicates the levels at which the option can be set._